dzaharia1/subway-schedules/README.md

 # The Subway Arrivals Sign API
 The subway arrivals sign is a CircuitPython-powered LED sign which displays the upcoming train arrivals at the subway stations of your choosing!
 This repository contains the code for the API backend of the sign.
-The API pulls serialized data from the [MTA Realtime Data Feeds](https://api.mta.info/#/landing), and repackages it into a far-simplified, JSON payload that can be used by the [sign itself](https://github.com/dzaharia1/subway-sign-python).
+The API pulls serialized data from the [MTA Realtime Data Feeds](https://api.mta.info/#/landing), and repackages it into a far-simplified JSON payload that can be used by the [sign itself](https://github.com/dzaharia1/subway-sign-python).

 ## Project overview
 The subway arrivals sign needs three overall components in place to get up and running: